October 21, 2023

 8:00 am - 6:30 pm

-The 2023 Rah Cha Cha Ruckus will follow the 2023 FIRST CHARGED UP Rules.
+The 2024 Rah Cha Cha Ruckus will follow the 2024 FIRST CRESCENDO Rules.

 While we feel that FIRST has done a fantastic job with creating a rule book to satisfy every FIRST team, there are a few rule changes that we feel could enhance the game play at this off-season event.
 The rule modifications which will be used at Ruckus can be found below.

 There will be a drivers meeting Saturday morning where any questions can be asked to the head referee.
-Please refer to the 2023 FIRST Charged Up Rules for any rule clarifications first.
+Please refer to the 2024 FIRST CRESCENDO Rules for any rule clarifications first.
 Thank you!

 In the rule modifications below, text that is underlined represents Ruckus-specific additions to an existing game rule.